sanderd17/solanum/README.md

 ### Client

-Client visualisation happens via plain SVG.
+Client visualisation happens via DOM elements like DIVs or SVGs.

-These SVG DOM elements can have tag bindings, which means a function can be bound to a tag change.
+These DOM elements can have tag bindings, which means a function can be bound to a tag change.
 This function can in turn change an SVG attribute (style, content or position).
 The SVG elements can also have event handlers (click, right-click, drag, ...) by the means of custom functions.
 These functions can change the visualisation (for local effects) or message the server back f.e. to write tag values.